 |Overseas Gross: $495,237|

-DreamWorks had an awful 2003, which scored one hit — Old School and in a year of reduced output, saw duds like Head Of State, Biker Boyz, Sinbad: Legend of the Seven Seas and Anything Else.
+Dreamworks had an awful 2003, which scored one hit — Old School and in a year of reduced output, saw duds like Head Of State, Biker Boyz, Sinbad: Legend of the Seven Seas and Anything Else.
 Budgeted at $35.2 million, Chris Rock’s first directing gig would be dependent on the domestic market, as few comedies play well overseas, especially a broad political comedy.
-The pic was dated for March 28, which was a little over a week after the Iraq invasion began and DreamWorks distribution head Jim Tharp was unsure if the war would impact the box office.
-He was quoted: “There’s not even a contingency plan to move the film at this point.
-The advertising has already started, and we’re pretty much tied to the date.”
-Negative reviews did not help, but Head Of State opened #1 over the very slow weekend, pulling in $13,503,484.
-The flops Basic and The Core also bowed that weekend.
-Head Of State saw a modest 36.5% decline the following weekend to $8,578,181 but it fell a steep 53.6% in its third frame to $3,982,035.
-Head Of State closed its box office run with a disappointing $38,125,247.
-DreamWorks would see returned about $20.9 million after theaters take their percentage of the gross, which would not cover the domestic P&A costs and leave the budget in the red.
+Head Of State opened #1 on a very slow weekend, pulling in $13,503,484 and the film saw a modest 36.5% decline the following weekend to $8,578,181 but it fell a steep 53.6% in its third frame to $3,982,035.
+Head Of State closed its box office run with a disappointing $38,125,247 leaving Dreamworks with about $20.9 million after theaters take their percentage of the gross — which would about cover the domestic P&A costs, but leave the budget in the red.
 Overseas, Head Of State barely saw a theatrical release grossing $495,237 and going straight to video in most markets.